 The external fixator removal is an outpatient procedure that normally takes place in an operating room.
 There are some special circumstances when the frame will instead be removed in the office.
 After the external fixator is removed, the patient is able to walk in protected shoes immediately; they can shower within a few days.

 Acute lengthening is a single stage operation that will allow the surgeon to lengthen the bone in one procedure creating a space between the bone ends which is filled with bone graft harvested from the patient’s pelvis or a donor graft, also called an allograft.
 A low-profile fracture plate is inserted to keep the bone graft in place.
-After surgery, the patient’s foot is put in a cast, and the patient cannot bear weight on the heel of the foot.
+After surgery, the patient wears an orthopedic boot for 6–8 weeks and can bear weight on the heel of the foot.
 After the initial 6–8 weeks, the patient can usually wear their own sneaker.
-At about 3 months after surgery, the bone is fully consolidated and healed.
-The wire is removed after six weeks, and this is an outpatient procedure that takes place in the office.
-Once the cast is removed, the patient can bear weight in a protected boot as they can tolerate it.
-Most patients will be able to walk in sneakers within approximately 10-12 weeks after surgery.
+At about 3 months after surgery, the bone is fully consolidated and healed, and the patient can fully weight bear on the foot.
+The plate does not need to be removed, but can be removed surgically twelve months after the initial surgery.

 Why choose the International Center for Limb Lengthening for treatment of brachymetatarsia?